Mobile homes require a different type of insurance policy from traditional homes because of the different risks involved.

 - Replacement Cost – Payment is based on the replacement value of a new home of the same quality and size as the destroyed home.
 Premiums are more expensive compared to cash-value policies.

 Costs will vary significantly depending on the amount of coverage you select, as well as with state regulations, the collective risks of the area in which you live, and the type of home you choose.
+Remember your insurance premium could also be affected by your credit rating.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
 In general, the rates of mobile homes are lower even with the increased risks because of the difference in value compared to a standard home – especially when depreciation is involved.

 You have more flexibility in mobile home insurance to build the coverage you want, so take advantage of that.
 Insurers will help you to create a policy that is the best fit for your needs and budget.
 Just make sure that you understand what is and is not covered under the policy that you choose.